ertant/tikaserver/README.md

 ## Rest API

 After docker image is executed you can call tika server with following rest calls.
+X-Tika-OCRLanguage http header used to specify preferred tesseract OCR language.
+You can specify multiple languages like "eng+tur"

 ### PDF text extraction